Air Fryer Recipe

 Method

-- Wash the apples thoroughly and peel if preferred.
+- Wash the apples well, then peel them if you like.

-- Core the apples and slice them evenly, about 1/4 inch thick.
+- Core the apples and cut them into even slices, about 1/4 inch thick.

-- In a mixing bowl, combine granulated sugar, ground cinnamon, and a pinch of salt.
+- In a mixing bowl, stir together the granulated sugar, ground cinnamon and a pinch of salt.

-- Add melted butter and vanilla extract to the mixture and stir to form a paste.
+- Add the melted butter and vanilla extract, then stir until the mixture forms a paste.

 - Preheat the air fryer to 180°C (350°F) for about 3 minutes.

-- Arrange the coated apple slices in the air fryer basket in a single layer.
+- Lay the coated apple slices in the air fryer basket in a single layer.

 - Cook at 180°C (350°F) for 8-10 minutes, shaking the basket halfway through.

-- Remove the apple slices and let them cool on a rack or plate.
+- Remove the apple slices and leave them to cool on a rack or plate.

 Why this works in an air fryer